 No. This is an administrative process to determine your responsibilities related to the UMKC Student Standard of Conduct Read More

 These meetings are informal but designed to determine specific facts of what happened.
-You can bring an adviser of your choosing with you and you will have the opportunity to provide the names of any witnesses, who will have a separate meeting regarding the incident.
+You may bring an adviser of your choosing with you and you will have the opportunity to provide the names of any witnesses, who will have a separate meeting regarding the incident.

 If a student decides they want an advisor, the student must provide a signed release of information form.
 Any person can serve as an advisor; this could include parents, faculty, attorneys, or friends.
 University hearings are not court proceedings.
 The person selected as an adviser may: